AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 So I was back in shape for a bit of pair programming again and Michael and I continued what we'd been working on last week, which was allowing [Premium members to upgrade to PremiumPlus](https://github.com/AgileVentures/WebsiteOne/issues/1303).
-It took us a 15 minutes or so to get up to speed, closing out a few experimental PRs, checking that the airbrake errors weren't anything serious etc.  I had been assuming we'd have to focus on other things, so I was pleased when we could continue with a task related to premium.
+It took us 15 minutes or so to get up to speed, closing out a few experimental PRs, checking that the airbrake errors weren't anything serious etc.  I had been assuming we'd have to focus on other things, so I was pleased when we could continue with a task related to premium.
 I was speculating that the small spike in new sign ups we had might have been related to rolling out the "Upgrade to Premium" button on all the individual user profile pages.

 I was half tempted to start ferreting through our Google Analytics data and checking with the new premium members about this, but put a pin in that and tried to make progress on the outstanding task.
 DriveBy heuristic, finish what you started, and find the shortest path to completion.
-Hmm, maybe it should be called "WhistleStop", or "non-invasive", anyhow ... it was an interesting operation because what we were hoping to pull in the new domain objects we'd created the week before (Subscription and PaymentSource).
-We had a failing acceptance test that was expecting a premium users profile page to now show an "upgrade to Premium Plus" button:
+Hmm, maybe it should be called "WhistleStop", or "non-invasive", anyhow ... it was an interesting operation because what we were hoping was to pull in the new domain objects we'd created the week before (Subscription and PaymentSource).
+We had a failing acceptance test that was expecting a premium user's profile page to now show an "upgrade to Premium Plus" button:

 ```gherkin
   Scenario: User upgrades to premium plus from premium